TheWover/donut/README.md

 * lib/donut.dll, lib/donut.lib: Donut as a dynamic and static library for use in other projects on Windows platform
 * lib/donut.so, lib/donut.a: Donut as a dynamic and static library for use in other projects on the Linux platform
 * lib/donut.h: Header file to include if using the static or dynamic libraries in a C/C++ project
-* payload/payload.c: Source code for the shellcode
+* payload/payload.c: Main file for the shellcode.
+* payload/inmem_dotnet.c: In-Memory loader for .NET EXE/DLL assemblies.
+* payload/inmem_pe.c: In-Memory loader for EXE/DLL files.
+* payload/inmem_xml.c: In-Memory loader for XSL/XML files.
+* payload/inmem_script.c: In-Memory loader for VBScript/JScript files.
+* payload/activescript.c: ActiveScriptSite interface required for in-memory execution of VBS/JS files.
+* payload/wscript.c: Supports a number of WScript methods that cscript/wscript support.
+* payload/bypass.c: Functions to bypass Anti-malware Scan Interface (AMSI) and Windows Local Device Policy (WLDP)
+* payload/http_client.c: Downloads a module from remote staging server into memory.
+* payload/peb.c: Used to resolve the address of DLL functions via Process Environment Block (PEB).
+* payload/clib.c: Replaces common C library functions like memcmp, memcpy and memset.
-* payload/payload.exe: The compiled payload.
-The shellcode is extracted from this binary file.
+* payload/inject.exe: The compiled C shellcode injector
 * payload/inject.c: A C shellcode injector that injects payload.bin into a specified process for testing.
-* payload/inject.exe: The compiled C shellcode injector
 * payload/runsc.c: A C shellcode runner for testing payload.bin in the simplest manner possible
 * payload/runsc.exe: The compiled C shellcode runner
 * payload/exe2h/exe2h.c: Source code for exe2h